- Borrow & Request

 Color copies can also be produced by OSU Printing & Mailing.

-The ONID printing system is available at all computers that require an ONID password and login name.
-All printing done using the ONID printing system will be charged to your ONID account.
+BeaverPrint is available at all computers that require an ONID password and login name.
+All printing done using BeaverPrint will be charged to your ONID account.
 The University processes bills once a month and will send bill information to your ONID email address.
 Log in to ONID to look at your ONID bill.

-You may also pay for your printing immediately by using your OSU ID Card or a library convenience card.
+You may also pay for your printing immediately by using your OSU ID Card or a library convenience card by usning a non-ONID computer.
 See below for more information.

-You can add funds to your library or computer-use card using the OSU Cash Card/Add Value terminal in the Library's Copy Center Copy Center ; by going to the OSU ID Center in the Kerr Administration Building Room B094, Monday-Friday 8am-5pm; or online at http://oregonstate.edu/fa/businessaffairs/idcenter.
-If you are not eligible for a library or computer-use card, you can purchase a convenience card from the OSU Cash Card/Add Value terminal in the Copy Center.
+You can add funds to your library or computer-use only card using the OSU Cash Card/Add Value terminal on the second floor, by going to the ID Center, or online using MyCard.
+If you are not eligible for a library or computer-use only card, you can purchase a convenience card from the OSU Cash Card/Add Value terminal..

 Please note: cash/coin payment is not available for printing in the Valley Library.